williammorris05/taskapp/docs/sprint1/ProjectOverview.md

 | - | - |
 A | Log in
 A | Register
-A | Edit account
+A | Edit/Delete Account
-A | Edit profile
+A | View All Tasks and Projects
-A | Create a task
+A | Create Project
-A | Edit a task
+A | Edit Project
+A | Remove Project as User
+A | Invite to Project
+A | Remove From Project
+A | Overview of Finished Projects
-A | Close or remove a task
+A | Receive Notifications
-A | Create a group
+A | View Tasks in Project
-A | Join a group
+A | Profiles
-A | Invite a user to a group
+A | Edit Profile
-A | Create a project
+A | Create a Project
-A | Join a project
+A | Join a Project
-A | Invite a group to a project
-A | Assign a task to a project
+A | Assign a Task to a Project
-A | Close or remove a task
+A | Close or Remove a Task as User
-A | Task and project overview
+B | Categorise Projects
-B | Set task priority
+B | Comment on Tasks
-B | Categorize a task
+B | Set Task Priority
 B | Point acquisition
 B | Achievements
+B | Remove Project as Admin
+B | Close or Remove a Task as Admin
-B | Comments on tasks
+B | Delete Account as Admin

 ---
 ### Scenarios